lucib3196/Markov-Chain/README.md

 - of the bikes borrowed from station B, 10% end up at station A, 60% have been returned to station B, and 30% end up at station C
 - of the bikes borrowed from station C, 10% end up at station A, 10% end up at station B, and 80% are returned to station C.

-We can represent the following as a [[Transition Matrix of Probability]].
+We can represent the following as a Transition Matrix of Probability.
 This matrix gives us the change in probability in each type of change in a given system.

 $$T = \begin{bmatrix}
     \ &A & B & C \\